-Our integrations include modifications to the login pages so that they are optimised for the authentication process you choose to adopt, e.g. allowing for the inclusion of the TURing image.
+Our integrations include modifications to the login pages so that they are optimised for the authentication process you choose to adopt, e.g. allowing for the inclusion of in-browswer imagery or using one of our 2FA solutions.
 This provides a completely seamless integration.

 We have a number of integration guides, available on our knowledgebase that explain the steps required for VPN integration.